-Early on I worked in a D.C. think tank with a brief stint in the European Parliament as an assistant, I have run consultancies since the age of 23, moving to Brussels in 1989 to establish one of our competitor companies, going on to be CEO PA Europe before founding Blueprint – the current day FTI – on 16 January 2003.
+Early on I worked in a D.C. think tank with a brief stint in the European Parliament as an assistant.
+I have run consultancies since the age of 23, moving to Brussels in 1989 to establish one of our competitor companies, going on to be CEO PA Europe before founding Blueprint – the current day FTI – on 16 January 2003.

 Set up as an all-female business, it grew rapidly based on a simple philosophy which holds true today: understanding clients’ businesses rather than looking at the European project in isolation; keeping senior people working for clients and being international rather than EU only.

-I have various Non-Executive, Board and Fundraising experience in academia, sustainability and gender parity.
+I have various Non-Executive, Board and Fundraising experience in academia, sustainability, and gender parity.

 My Proudest Achievements

 The number of brilliant former colleagues now working throughout many organisations with whom I have had the pleasure of working and learning.
-They have become recognized professionals able to build fantastic careers.
+They have become recognised professionals able to build fantastic careers.
 The team at FTI in Brussels has grown considerably and it’s wonderful to constantly be impressed and challenged by smart and ambitious people.